MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-capacity.md

 Power BI Embedded is for ISVs and developers who want to embed visuals into their applications.

-Applications using Power BI Embedded allow users to consume content stored on Power BI Embedded capacity, including anyone inside or outside the organization.
+Applications using Power BI Embedded allow users to consume content stored on Power BI Embedded capacity.

 ### Power BI Premium